andreygrechin/umbr_api/README.rst

     import umbr_api
     print(os.path.abspath(umbr_api.__file__))

 #.
-API key can be read from a keyring for command-line execution.
+The API key can be read from a keyring for command-line execution.
 To save
-API key you can use:
+the API key, you can use:

 .. code-block:: bash